vasu-rbt/kentico12-mvc-widgets/Kentico.MVC.Widgets/Kentico.MVC.Widgets.GoogleMap/README.md

 # GoogleMap

-Displays map obtained from the Google maps service.
+It displays map obtained from the Google maps service using Latitude and Longitude.

 # Installation